Luke 12:35-48

 This is addressed to those who will be living between Christ's departure from this earth (ascension) and His second coming.

-But it is focussed on those who will be alive at the specific time of Christ's return, and not the last judgment.
+But it is focused on those who will be alive at the specific time of Christ's return, and not the last judgment.

 The issue is preparation through salvation relationship with God, which is acquired through trust in Jesus as the Messiah/Savior.
 Those who are thus prepared will be rescued from the affliction of those who are persecuting them, just as Paul taught at 2 Thessalonians 1:7-10.